-Reaching customers in this manner with data driven tailored and personalized offers and pricing will be crucial for recovery.
+Reaching customers in this manner with data-driven tailored and personalized offers and pricing will be crucial for recovery.

 What functionalities of an e-commerce system can be effective to execute this scenario?

 Flexible analytics – Not all countries have been affected equally by the COVID-19 Coronavirus outbreak.
 Different markets and customers will behave differently at different times depending on the severity of the impact.
-Flexible big data analytics will enable data slice and dice to get insights into different behaviors in different countries among different types of customers.
+Flexible big data analytics will enable data slice and dice to get insights into different behaviours in different countries among different types of customers.

-Real time reactive analytics
+Real-time reactive analytics

 Data Science Forecasting